pyvista/pyvista-tutorial/_sources/tutorial/01_basic/exercises/a_load_examples_exercise.rst.txt

 ``dataset = examples.download_`` and press tab to see all the available examples you can download.

 ..
-GENERATED FROM PYTHON SOURCE LINES 76-85
+GENERATED FROM PYTHON SOURCE LINES 79-88

 Exercise #2 - Download and View a File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Experiment on your own by downloading a dataset and reading it in with
-:class:`pyvista.read`.
+:func:`pyvista.read`.
 You can use one of your own files or try downloading
 one from the following sources:

 - `Sample VTK DataSets <https://github.com/pyvista/vtk-data/tree/master/Data>`_